 Oregon has one of the strictest set of requirements in the country for children to get medical exemptions.

 Every medical exemption given by a doctor is reviewed by the Oregon Health Authority.
-The ultimate determination of a medical exemption is made by OHA.
+OHA makes the ultimate determination of a medical exemption.
 They decide if it will be “disallowed,” “permanent,” or “temporary.”

-What this means is that many children who cannot be safely vaccinated with every vaccine will not qualify for exemptions.
+What this means is that many children who cannot be safely vaccinated will not qualify for exemptions.

 HB 3063 has been written in a sloppy, confusing, and discriminatory way.

 Deeply unpopular with Oregonians